qunitjs/qunit/docs/QUnit/module.md

 When you are debugging your code, you will often need to _only_ run a subset of tests.
 You can append `only` to `QUnit.module` to specify which module you want to run.

-Note that if more than one module was defined using `QUnit.module.only()`, only the first one will run.

 It works the same way `QUnit.only()` does for tests.

 ## Inclusive tests